 A new piano student walks in your door.
 They’ve had a few years of lessons and their parent told you they’re playing some pretty impressive intermediate repertoire.
 You’re excited to work with such a promising young student.

 They sit down on the bench…and the glass shatters.
 What are they doing with their wrists?
 Why are they sitting like that?
 How on earth is that happening with the tips of their fingers?

 If you’ve been teaching for any time at all you’ve probably had this student.

-The best case scenario, when you get a teen transfer piano student with terrible technique, is that they’re self-aware and motivated to fix the issues.
+The best case scenario when you get a teen transfer piano student with terrible technique is they’re self-aware and motivated to fix the issues.
 Even then it’s going to be a challenge!

 Let’s tackle that stubborn teen first.

 Teenagers basically run their own lives.
 If they don’t think something matters, they’re not going to do it.

 So rather than spending agonising lessons going over and over technique exercises which never get practised, you need to have a proper chat with your teen piano student.